Equity, Diversity, Inclusion

 Lower School

 The lower school Kaleidoscope curriculum is informed by our five community values: kindness, inclusion, compassion, integrity and respect.
-Working from this foundation, throughout the school year, students engage around themes including family, cultural diversity, human rights, social justice, gender, ability, race and ethnicity.
+Working from this foundation, throughout the school year, students engage in learning that explores: community, identity, justice, activism and action.
+Lessons are structured to be age appropriate, meaningful, engaging and aligned with our school’s mission.
+The Kaleidoscope curriculum explores topics including family, ability, culture, ethnicity, race and gender, in a manner that reflects and holds space for all members of our community.

 Middle School students speak during a group exercise.